zwoop/drupal/sites/all/themes/zeropoint/README.txt

 links it will display the appropriate second level of your navigation hierarchy.

-To activate the drop-down menu put the Main menu block in the "Drop Down menu" region and set the correct levels to "expanded" (the parent item).
+To activate the drop-down menu put the Main menu block in the "Drop Down menu" region and set the parent item to "expanded".
 NOTE: Go to /admin/structure/menu and expand all parents in your primary menu.